PochingHsu/PochingHsu.github.io/_pages/about.md

   {% endfor %}</ul>

 ### Under review
-- Predicting multitask for multiple types of buildings by two deep learning models.
+- Robustness analysis of SCO2 power generation system with consideration of a wide range of configurations.
-  **Lei Gao**, Tianyuan Liu, Tao Cao, Yunho Hwang\*, submitted to *Applied Energy* on 2020.09.29
+  **Lei Gao**, Tao Cao, Yunho Hwang\*, Reinhard Radermacher, submitted to *Energy* on 2021.05.20
-- Graph-based Configuration Optimization for S-CO2 Power Generation Systems.
+- A general model for flow boiling heat transfer in microfin tubes based on a new neural network architecture.
-  **Lei Gao**, Tao Cao, Yunho Hwang\*, submitted to *Energy Conversion and Management* on 2021.03.02
+  Lingnan Lin\*, **Lei Gao**, Mark A. Kedzierski, Yunho Hwang, submitted to *International Journal of Heat and Mass Transfer* on 2021.03.02

 ---